Vadoos555/FlaskBlog_2.0/README.md

-Web application in Python, Flask and SQLAlchemy is a bloп with all the attendant features.
+Web application in Python, Flask and SQLAlchemy is a blog with all the attendant features.
 _________________________________________________________________________________________________

 Features: